-- What Are Fake Amazon Rewards Text Messages?
+- What is the Amazon Rewards Text Scam?

-- How To Beat and Avoid Amazon Rewards Text Message Scams
+- How To Beat Amazon Rewards Text Scams

 - What To Do if You've Fallen for an Amazon Rewards Text Scam

 - Frequently Asked Questions

 If you receive unsolicited text messages from Amazon, remember to never click on any links.
 If you do click on a link, don't enter any of your personal information onto the website you're taken to.
 As long as you follow these simple rules, you can protect yourself from Amazon Rewards text scams.